FirefoxSRV/Match-da-pairs/docs/CONTRIBUTING.md

 ## How Can You Contribute?

 ### 1. Reporting Bugs
-If you find a bug, please let us know by creating an issue in the [issue tracker](https://github.com/FirefoxSRV/Match-da-pairs/issues/new).
+If you find a bug, please let us know by creating an issue in the [Issue Tracker](https://github.com/FirefoxSRV/Match-da-pairs/issues/new).
 When reporting a bug, include:
 - A clear description of the issue
 - Steps to reproduce the problem
 - Expected and actual behavior
 - Any relevant screenshots or logs

 ### 2. Suggesting Features or Enhancements
 We love hearing new ideas!
-If you have a feature or enhancement in mind, submit a feature request in the [issue tracker](https://github.com/FirefoxSRV/Match-da-pairs/issues/new) Provide as much detail as possible, including:
+If you have a feature or enhancement in mind, submit a feature request in the [Issue Tracker](https://github.com/FirefoxSRV/Match-da-pairs/issues/new) Provide as much detail as possible, including:
 - The problem the feature addresses
 - How the feature will work
 - Any examples or mockups